kernel-community/library/Kernel AI/Kernel AI.md

 When you have access
 to all the world's knowledge
-and the ability to parse it all into what is probably the next best word, what more do you need
+and the ability to parse every bit into what is probably the next best word, what more do you need?

+Perhaps a partner
+who will speak the truth
+with love...

+Let us be such partners
+to the mirrors we keep making.